Who Owns PayPal?

 After its acquisition by eBay in 2002, PayPal successfully transitioned to independence, marking a significant milestone in its evolution as a leading online payment platform.

-See also Who Owns Fortnite?
+See also Who Owns Slack?

 This separation from eBay allowed PayPal to focus on its own growth and innovation, free from the constraints of being part of a larger corporation.
 PayPal's transition to independence enabled it to expand its offerings beyond eBay transactions and cater to a broader range of customers and industries.